 Divi specifically lags behind Elementor and Oxygen when it comes to the customizability of feeds.
 There is no built-in blog feed layout with the image on the left and the excerpt on the right; there’s only full-width and masonry-style.
 I compensate for this by using CSS or by writing my own feed plugins in PHP.
 If you’re not a programmer and need really customized feeds, then you might want to go with a different builder.

 Finally, if your client is obsessed with site load time, then you should probably look for a solution other than Divi (or Elementor).
-Check out some of my other recommended themes below, or consider using WordPress as a static site generator; you’ll get insanely fast load times.
+Check out some of my other recommended themes below, or code your theme from scratch, or consider using WordPress as a static site generator; you’ll get insanely fast load times.

 Other Recommended Themes